231jk0/file-system-app-server/README.md

 ## Docker

 This directory's `Dockerfile` compiles TypeScript and runs `node ./dist/main.js`.
-It does **not** bake env files into the image — pass `DATABASE_URL`, `CLIENT_URL`, and `PORT` at runtime.
+It does **not** bake env files into the image — pass `DATABASE_URL`, `CLIENT_URL`, and `PORT` at runtime (Docker Compose in the parent repo does this).

-This directory's `docker-compose.yml` is local Postgres only.
+This directory's `docker-compose.yml` is local Postgres only (needs Docker and Docker Compose).

-The parent repo's `docker-compose.yml` is the deploy path: Postgres, a one-shot migrate container, the API, and the client behind Traefik.
+The parent repo's `docker-compose.yml` is the deploy path (needs Docker and Docker Compose): Postgres, a one-shot migrate container, the API, and the client behind Traefik.
 Postgres stays on the internal network.

 ## API